Easy to Difficult Bible Trivia Quiz

 Answer B: Shiphrah and Puah.

-The Egyptian king assigned Shiphrah and Puah, who were midwives, to care for the Israelite women during childbirth.
+The Egyptian king assigned Shiphrah and Puah to care for the Israelite women during childbirth.

-The king ordered them to execute all of the boys.
+These women were midwives that the king ordered to execute all of the boys.

 They refused because they were believers.